 The Nation is reader supported.

-A conversation with the writer about her life and work.
+A conversation with Melissa Febos about her radical essays on youth and gender.

 Frances Fox Piven Wants You to Raise Hell

 The great theorist of disruptive power explains “dissensus” and how social movements spur elected officials into action.

 April 28, 2021

 The Art of the Memoir With Japanese Breakfast

 A conversation with indie pop artist Michelle Zauner on cooking, grieving, and the role politics plays in music.

 The Craft of John Edgar Wideman